EpicStuff/python-EpicStuff/README.md

 - [ ] when doing bar in bar with the second bar being transient, make so that the dots continue from where the previous bar left off
 - [ ] implement auto transient for bar in bar
 - [ ] add and implement simple=False for .Bar.track()
+- [ ] when Dict()._create is True, getitem should maybe also return either None or empty Dict

 ## Stuff: